baeddavid/jds/README.md

 ## What is JDS for

 Although JDS can be used for personal project development, I highly reccomend waiting for future updates before doing so.
 I hastily made most of the data structures in 3 days so they may have varying bugs.

 JDS was made so that I could practice algorithms and data structures conveniently on my personal machine without downloading multiple NPM packages or copying code from somewhere.

 ## Installation

-Just throw this into the working repository in your terminal and you're all set
+Just throw this into the root directory of your repository in your terminal and you're all set.

 `npm install jds.js`

+After installing jds, require it with

+`const jds = require('jds.js);`

+You can now freely create jds data structures!
+If you want to create a doubly linked list for example you can do this by calling:

+`let LinkedList = new jds.LinkedList()`

+If you're every stuck or confused check the docs!

 ## Contributing